HorizonAILab/HorizonAILab.github.io/_pages/about.md

 [Debiased Scene Graph Generation for Dual Imbalance Learning](https://ieeexplore.ieee.org/document/9858006), IEEE Transactions on Pattern Analysis and Machine Intelligence [[Code]](https://github.com/zhouhao0515/unbiasedSGG-DSDI)\\
 Hao Zhou, Jun Zhang, **Tingjin Luo**<sup>#</sup>, Yazhou Yang, Jun Lei

 - Scene graph generation (SGG) is one of the hottest topics in computer vision and has attracted many interests since it provides rich semantic information between objects.
-In practice, the SGG datasets are often dual imbalanced, presented as a large number of backgrounds and rarely few foregrounds, and highly skewed foreground relationships categories (i.e., the long-tailed distribution).
+In practice, the SGG datasets are often dual imbalanced, presented as a large number of backgrounds and rarely few foregrounds, and highly skewed foreground relationships categories.
 - To reduce its side effect and make the contributions of different categories equally, we propose a novel debiased SGG method (named DSDI) by incorporating biased resistance loss and causal intervention tree.
 - To learn more discriminate representation of the foreground by expanding the foreground features space, the biased resistance loss decouples the background classification from foreground relationship recognition.
-Meanwhile, a causal graph of content and context is designed to remove the context bias and learn unbiased relationship features via casual intervention tree.
+Meanwhile, a causal graph of content and context is designed to learn unbiased relationship features via casual intervention tree.
 </div>
 </div>